Grokitach/Stalker_GAMMA/Patchnotes.md

 - Reduced green parts chance, reduced jam chance
 - More ammo for sale at north traders
 - Less random weapon parts degradation - oleh5230
-- Slower barrel degradation - oleh5230
 - Much less tanky ghost zombie from swamp quest
 - Goodwill decrease for opposite faction on task completion improved an…
 - harsher goodwill penalties for freedom <> dolg tasks
 - Patches are worth a bit more money and can be sold for a higher price…
-- KS23s as C tier - oleh5230
+- KS23s as C tier
 - Slightly easier expert tools in the north
 - drug kits spawn more in the south in yellow stashes, ammo kit a bit m…

 ## Tutorials
 - Catspaw's Timed Tutorial Prompts added and configured for GAMMA Tutorials.
 The player will now be able to choose to check the bey pressing a keybind, or ignore them or dimiss them.
-- Render Distance disclaimer update - oleh5230

 ## Performance
 - grok_gotta_go_fast script performance increase